maniraja5599/Tradetron-Token-Flattrade/DEPLOYMENT.md

      ```

 6. **Deploy:**
-   - Railway automatically deploys on git push
+   - Render automatically deploys on git push
    - Or click "Deploy Now" in dashboard

-**Get your URL:** Railway provides a free `.railway.app` domain
+**Get your URL:** Render provides a free `.onrender.com` domain

 ---